Prayer for the dead: Lutheran Church

-The Lutheran Reformers de-emphasized prayer for the dead, because they believed that the practice had led to many abuses and even to false doctrine, in particular the doctrine of purgatory and of the Mass as a propitiatory sacrifice for the departed.
-But they recognized that the early Church had practiced prayer for the dead, and accepted it in principle.
+The Lutheran Reformers recognized that the early Church had practiced prayer for the dead, and accepted it in principle.
 Thus in the 1580 Book of Concord, the Lutheran Church taught:

 "... we know that the ancients speak of prayer for the dead, which we do not prohibit; but we disapprove of the application ex opere operato of the Lord's Supper on behalf of the dead."